kachurovskiy/nanoels/h5/README.md

 Turn on the spindle.
 Operation will proceed fully automatically and the cutter will return to the starting position when done.
 Adjusting the pitch on the fly is not supported.

 Operation can be stopped at any time by pressing 🖥️`mStop` / ⌨️`Esc` or using manual move buttons.

+Handwheels are ignored when this mode is on.

 ### Async mode